crumbhole/ci-github-notifier/README.md

 # ci-github-notifier
 A lightweight container to post the status of a CI task to GitHub, allowing GitHub users to see the status of a PR or Branch.
 Designed for cloud native workflows (eg [Argo Workflows](https://argoproj.github.io/argo-workflows/), or [Tekton](https://tekton.dev/)), but will run wherever a container can be run.
+Compatible with regular Github and Github Enterprise URLs.

 ![CI](https://github.com/sendible-labs/ci-github-notifier/actions/workflows/ci.yaml/badge.svg) ![Code Quality](https://github.com/sendible-labs/ci-github-notifier/actions/workflows/codeql-analysis.yaml/badge.svg) ![Release](https://github.com/sendible-labs/ci-github-notifier/actions/workflows/release.yaml/badge.svg)